Cyber Forensics

 Forensic Investigation: Extract Volatile Data (Manually)

 In this article, we will run a couple of CLI commands that help a forensic investigator to gather volatile data from the system as much as possible.
-The commands which we use in this post are not the whole list of commands, but these are most commonly used once.
+The commands we discuss in this post are not the whole list of commands, but these are the most commonly used ones.

 As per forensic investigator, create a folder on the desktop name “case” and inside create another subfolder named as “case01” and then use an empty document “volatile.txt” to save the output which you will extract.